 Alcohol and substance abuse play a role in crime and crime prevention.
-Police Department presentations devote a significant amount of time devoted to such topics.
-During the 2014-15 and 2015-16 academic years, the department provided 85 and 96 presentations respectively.
+The VT Police Department devotes a significant amount of time each year delivering presentation focused on such topics.

 3.3.2 Women's Center

 The Women's Center, as a part of its programmatic offerings, addresses the statistical connection between alcohol (and other drugs) and the perpetration of violence (physical and sexual) against women in particular, as well as people of all genders.
 Programs also acknowledge the use of alcohol and other drugs as a facilitative tool used by perpetrators and address alcohol's impact on the ability of an individual to give consent.